jarydkrish/intro-to-fullstack-javascript/README.md

 This project uses Sequelize, which means that we can use SQLite or PostgreSQL and seamlessly switch between the two.
 See the note below on setting up your `.env` file for either database.
 SQLite is convenient since nothing has to be installed on your machine to get up and running (SQLite is backed by a file rather than a full database server).
+If DATABASE_URL is not found, we default to an in-memory database instead of a file-backed database (see `orm.config.js`)

 Sequelize will create our table structure for us with `CREATE IF NOT EXISTS` by running `Model.sync()` (see `server.js`)